nehapavani/CSP-Tri-3/notes.md

 ## 5.2: Digital Divide
 * Digital divide: differing access to computing devices/ internet based on socioeconomic, geographic, demographic (age, religion)
 * Some countries computers not common in rural areas, small # of websites, internet used to protect and advocate the government

+## 5.3: Computing Bias
+*Explicit Data: data that you voluntarily give to companies *Thumbs
+   *Name, address…
+*Implicit Data:
+   *When you watch
+   *What you binge(d)
+   *Style of show frequently selected
+*Computing innovations can reflect existing tendencies *Biases can be embedded at all levels of software development

+## 5.4: Crowdsourcing
+*Citizen Science
+   *Describes scientific research that the common population helps to conduct.
+Ordinary citizens help contribute data to research projects using computing     devices.
+   *Citizen science gives a wide range of people the ability to contribute to scientific studies and, in turn, provides more diverse data for scientists to     work with.
+*Crowdsourcing
+   *Practice of getting a large amount of input or information from people on the Internet.
+   *Citizen science is an example of crowdsourcing, but crowdsourcing can also take other forms.
+   *Crowdsourcing can also take the form of financial support in a process known as crowdfunding like GoFundMe